 5) Use voltage regulators and circuit breakers

-Both are crucial to ensuring safety on the job site.
-Surge protectors are great tools to shut down power during an emergency, and voltage regulators help to prevent equipment damage during electricity surges.
+Utilizing both devices is one of the many electrical tips presented that can be crucial to ensuring safety on the job site.
+Surge protectors are great tools for shutting down power during an emergency, and voltage regulators help to prevent equipment damage during electricity surges.

 6) Use cord protectors

 It’s important to use safe extension cords and outlet strips when working with electricity.
-Cable covers and cord protectors are another good way to practice electrical safety in the construction industry.
-Also be sure to install floor cord protectors not only to protect the lines running across the space, but also to prevent workers from tripping over loose cords.
+Cable covers and cord protectors are another good way to practice safety in the electrical construction industry.
+Also, be sure to install floor cord protectors; not only to protect the lines running across a space, but also to prevent workers from tripping over loose cords.

 7) Never work in wet conditions